Skip to Content

 How to Buy Prescription Medications in Mexico

-If you purchase medications with a Mexican prescription, you are only allowed to bring a 50 dosage supply across the border when crossing back to the United States.
-When crossing the border with prescription medications:
+If you purchase medications with a Mexican prescription, you are only allowed to bring a maximum of a 50 dosage supply across the border when crossing back to the United States.
+When you have a prescription from a U.S. licensed physician or dentist, you can bring more than 50 dosages back with you.
+If you purchase medications that require a prescription and you don’t have a prescription, you won’t be able to bring them back.

 • Carry your prescription with you.